Lovely lemony cake like cookies that are reminiscent of Starbucks' Lemon Knot Cookies that we used to love.

 - ¼ teaspoon lemon extract

-In a large mixing bowl whip the butter and sugar together until combined.
+- In a large mixing bowl whip the butter and sugar together until combined.
 Scrape the sides to make sure that all of the sugar is blended with the butter.
 Add the aquafaba and blend until just combined.
 Add the lemon juice, zest, and lemon extract, mix until well blended.
-Slowly add 1/3 of the flour and 1/3 of the almond milk, one at a time and continue until all of the flour and milk until just combined with the sugar and butter mixture.
+Slowly add 1/3 of the flour and 1/3 of the almond milk, one at a time and continue until all of the flour and milk is just combined with the sugar and butter mixture.
 Let the dough rest in the refrigerator for 15 minutes.
+This is an important step.
+Don't skip it or the dough will be too sticky to roll.